pronovic/apologies/DEVELOPER.md

 skip the pre-commit hooks altogether.
 As long as I fix all of the problems in my local branch before pushing to GitHub, I don't get a failed PR build in GitHub Actions.
-I always squash-merge my PRs, so those incremental commits that don't meet the code quality standards never end up in the master branch.
+I always squash-merge my PRs, so those incremental commits that don't meet the code quality standards never end up in the main branch.

 An alternative approach is for you to adjust the pre-commit hooks so that the checks are only run on files staged for commit.
 If you want to do this, you